benben7361/learngit/readme.txt

 Git is very useful in our daily life.
 I am learning Git now.
 Creating a new branch is quick and simple.
-This is merge with no-ff
+This is merge with ff.